Holographic Transformers for Complex-Valued Signal Processing: Integrating Phase Interference into Self-Attention

 (2) \textbf{Performance Metrics}: \textbf{Classification} is evaluated with Accuracy, macro-F1, and micro-F1. \textbf{Prediction} is evaluated using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).

 (3) \textbf{Training Setup}: For \textbf{classification}, images are segmented into 25-sized cubes assigned with the majority label.
-The training and test sets contain 307,200 and 460,800 samples, respectively.
 We use batch size 16, Adam optimizer (lr=1e-3, weight decay=1e-5), StepLR scheduler (step size=5, gamma=0.8), and CrossEntropyLoss.
 For \textbf{prediction}, data are transformed into complex form via the Hilbert transform.
 The model predicts 12 time steps from the previous 12.
 Training uses Adam (lr=1e-3), ReduceLROnPlateau scheduler (patience=5, factor=0.5), batch size 8, and a complex-valued loss function.